-RA(Y/U/V): -0.xx%/-0.xx%/-0.xx%, EncT 10x.x%, DecT 10x.x%
+RA(Y/U/V): -0.04%*/-0.07%*/-0.10%*, EncT 100.6%*, DecT 100.3%*

 Proposed method

 The proposed extrapolation filter-based intra prediction is processed in three steps.
 First, the min, max and offset values are obtained from a pre-defined reconstructed area.
 Second, the extrapolation filter coefficients are obtained from the neighboring reconstructed pixels of the current block’s pre-determined template.
 Third, the extrapolation process generates a predicted value position by position from the top-left to bottom-right corner within the current block.